suzyahyah/suzyahyah.github.io/about.md

 <b>Disclaimers</b>
 1. PLEASE contact me, if you find an error at any point, so that others reading it will not be misled.

-2. ChatGPT was not used in writing any of the posts or pages, but was used to debug html/css and write the post summaries (on the landing page).
+2. ChatGPT was not used in writing any of the posts or pages, but was used to debug html/css.

 3. This blog exists for me, but if another human were to benefit, that would be quite fantastic!